-- 1.1 On 22 September 1998 Qantas Airways Limited (Qantas) applied to the Commission for variations to Determinations IASC/DET/9602 and IASC/DET/9624 allocating capacity on the Italy route to enable that capacity to be used to provide joint services with British Airways (BA) under a code share arrangement. - 1.2 The proposed arrangement would enable BA to code share on the three services per week operated by Qantas between Australia and Italy.
-The application is not specific as to the number of seats to be code shared. - 1.3 The code share would be operated under the code share agreement between BA and Qantas of 5 October 1997 previously supplied to the Commission and a summary of which is on the Public Register.
-That agreement, which has been the basis of previous code shares approved by the Commission between these airlines, provides for BA to code share on up to 50% of the seats on nominated Qantas operated services under a free sale arrangement. - 1.4 The Commission published a notice inviting submissions from interested parties about the Qantas application.
+- 1.1 On 22 September 1998 Qantas Airways Limited (Qantas) applied to the Commission to vary Determination IASC/DET/9818 allocating it three B747 services per week of capacity on the France (Route 1) route. - 1.2 The variation proposed would allow Qantas to extend its services beyond Paris to London (Gatwick), Manchester and Birmingham by code sharing on flights operated by British Airways (BA) between Paris and those cities.
+BA would also code share on Qantas operated flights between Australia and Paris. - 1.3 The code shares would be operated under the code share agreement between BA and Qantas of 5 October 1997 previously supplied to the Commission and a summary of which is on the Public Register.
+That agreement, which has been the basis of previous code shares approved by the Commission between these airlines, provides for BA to code share on up to 50% of seats on the nominated Qantas operated services under a free sale arrangement. - 1.4 The Commission published a notice inviting submissions from interested parties about the Qantas application.
 No submissions were received.